 The correct answer is D, but all these options seem viable, right?
 Reasons like this are why learning to use custom reports can be a bit of a learning curve.

-In sum, custom reports in Quickbooks Online are a great starting point but inevitably you’ll find yourself in a scenario where you wish they could do a bit more.
+In sum, our investigation demonstrated that custom reports in Quickbooks Online are a great starting point, but you’ll inevitably find yourself in a scenario where you wish they could do a bit more.
 With that in mind, here are a few alternative approaches to consider.

 Alternative #1: Spreadsheets